Signature Selfie Volume 1: A-G, M, V.

 Signature Selfie Volume 1: A-G, M, V

-explores how the symbols, signs, and visual markings we wear affect the perception of ourselves.
+explores how the symbols, signs, and visual markings we wear influence our self-perception.

-The work consists of a series of medium and large-scale hand-printed textiles inspired by Wiener Werkstatte's use of monograms as personal logos and the uniquely personal and abstract nature of handwriting and handwritten signatures.
-These prints hover between abstraction and figuration and invite the viewer to question the ubiquity and purpose of personal branding.
+This work consists of medium- and large-scale hand-printed textiles inspired by Wiener Werkstätte's use of monograms as personal logos and the distinctiveness of handwriting and handwritten signatures.
+These prints navigate the space between abstraction and figuration, encouraging viewers to reflect on the prevalence and significance of personal branding in a world where social media increasingly expects us to promote and brand ourselves.

-Each piece comprises silk-screen printed geometric and organic shapes that form the letters in a monogram.
-On the fabric's selvage, heat-pressed markings resemble handwriting exercises on the edges of a page.
-These suggest something that continues outside the picture plane, like a bolt of printed fabric with its continuous patterns or pages of a notebook full of scribbles and doodles.
+Each piece in this collection features silk-screen-printed geometric and organic shapes that form monogram letters.
+On the fabric's selvage, heat-pressed markings resemble handwriting exercises, suggesting continuity beyond the picture plane, similar to the ongoing patterns of printed fabric or the pages of a notebook filled with scribbles and doodles.

-For this, I designed a font with the first half of the alphabet plus my initials.
-The font combines geometric shapes and more figurative forms resembling the human body.
-By laying each letter on top of another to create each monogram, a new shape is made from the negative space and the color overlays' transparency.
-This act resembles linear writing by laying one letter after another.
-It also nods to how Western societies taught handwriting and calligraphy in linear forms.
+I designed a font using the first half of the alphabet and my initials to create these works.
+This font combines geometric shapes with figurative forms resembling the human body.
+By layering each letter over another to form each monogram, new shapes emerge from the interplay of negative space and transparent color overlays.
+This process mimics linear writing, echoing traditional handwriting and calligraphy techniques.

-The medium textiles of this body of work show these monograms' creation process resembling the repetition in writing exercises interpreted as the constant search for different ways of presenting oneself—our diverse identities.
+The medium textiles in this body of work demonstrate the creation process of these monograms, resembling the repetition found in writing exercises.
+This reflects our constant search for ways to present ourselves and showcase our diverse identities.